How to Dehydrate Biscuits, Bread, and Muffins – Dehydrated Biscuits, Bread, and Muffins, A Step-by-Step Guide

 dehydrated biscuits on a dehydrator tray

 These dehydrated biscuits are done.
-They have cooled and we need to get them into a storage container for equalizing and conditioning.
+They have cooled we need to get them into a storage container for equalizing and conditioning.

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.